apache/apisix-website/website/docs/general/blog-contributing-guide.md

 Our blogs start with a header sections containing fields such as `title`, `author`, `authorURL`, `authorImageURL`, `keywords`, `description`, and `tags`.

 While `title` and `author` are starightforward, the other fields might be a bit confusing for first-time contributors.
-Explanations of each field is shown below.
+Explanation of each field is mentioned below.
 Please note that these fields could change over time.

 ```markdown
 title: "blog's title"